 Cafe de SaRa

 Inside a more than 100-year-old building, you will find this adorable cafe.
-Its location in the old historic townscape of Shikemichi not far from Nagoya Station certainly makes it a popular spot.
+Its location in the old historic townscape of Shikemichi, not far from Nagoya Station, certainly makes it a popular spot.

-Morning Service at Cafe de Sara consists of a choice between two different extra-thick toast slices.
-Either a plain toast generously topped with egg and a little yogurt on the side, or black sesame and Kuromitsu (brown sugar syrup) toast with a little egg salad and homemade jam.
+Morning Service at Cafe de Sara consists of a choice between two different extra-thick toast slices: either a plain toast generously topped with egg and a little yogurt on the side, or black sesame and Kuromitsu (brown sugar syrup) toast with a little egg salad and homemade jam.
 Both cost only as much as your coffee or tea.

 Cafe de SaRa (カフェ ド SaRa)

-Opening Hours: Tue – Sat 8:45 – 16:00, Mon 8:45 – 13:00, closed Sundays
+Opening Hours: Tue, Wed, Fri, and Sat 8:45 – 16:00, Mon and Thur 8:45 – 12:00, closed on Sundays

 Morning Service: Mon – Fri 8:45 – 11:00, Sat 8:45 – 12:00

-Price: Morning Service: free; Drinks: 450 yen
+Price: Morning Service: free; Drinks: 550 yen

 Address: 1-30 Nagono, Nishi Ward, Nagoya, Aichi 451-0042